 The standardized assessment to be used by Suwannee County School District is the SAT 10 Reading Comprehension Subtest, STAR Reading or i-Ready.
-For promotion, a student must score at or above the 45th percentile on the SAT 10, or 50th percentile on STAR (Enterprise Version) or 50th percentile on i-Ready (Table 6 from 2016- 2017 Norms).
+For promotion, a student must score at or above the 45th percentile on the SAT 10, or S0th percentile on STAR (Enterprise Unify Version) or 50th percentile on i-Ready-(Table 3 from 2020-2021 National Norms) (iReady's most recently published norming table).

-The earliest the alternate assessment may be administered is following the receipt of the grade 3 FSA ELA scores or during the last two weeks of school, whichever occurs first.
+The earliest the alternate assessment may be administered is following the receipt of the grade 3 FSA-FAST ELA scores or during the last two weeks of school, whichever occurs first.
 Schools may also opt to administer the SAT 10, STAR or i-Ready after the completion of the Summer Reading Program for the grade 3 students or after the beginning of the new school year using appropriate norms for the day of administration.